ibm-cloud-docs/direct-link/layer-2-layer-3.md

 ## Considerations for Layer-2 connections
 {: #layer-2-networks}

-For each VLAN-based virtual circuit, which you create with a Layer-2 partner interconnection--you must configure and establish a BGP session between your on-premises routers and the IBM Cloud XCR.
+For each VLAN-based virtual circuit, which you create with a Layer-2 partner interconnection, you must configure and establish a BGP session between your on-premises routers and the IBM Cloud XCR.
 IBM Cloud provides you with a `/31` IPv4 assignment to establish a BGP session with your router.

 * Layer-2 networks offer options for simple one-to-one connections between enterprises and {{site.data.keyword.cloud_notm}}.
 * Layer-2 services rely on VLANs instead of IP addresses.